 Last but not least, JetBlue will also re-introduce its NYC to Nashville service with two daily flights from its hub at JFK.
 With this massive swell of new flight options to Music City U.S.A., these cheaper prices are sure to strike a chord in 2020.

-South America is seeing a seismic shakeup as the region's largest carrier, LATAM, is switching alliances in 2020.
-Once the pillar of Oneworld’s network on the southerly continent, LATAM blindsided many by accepting an investment stake by Delta Air Lines that will result in the carrier switching over to the SkyTeam Alliance later this year.
+South America is seeing a seismic shakeup as the region's largest carrier, LATAM, is switching dance partners in 2020.
+Once the pillar of Oneworld’s network on the southerly continent, LATAM blindsided many by accepting an investment stake by Delta Air Lines that could potentially result in the carrier switching over to the SkyTeam Alliance at some point later this year or next.
 So how will that affect fare pricing?
 Expect some bitterness between the rivals as they start to duke it out at airports like Miami (MIA), New York (JFK), and Atlanta (ATL) for the upper-hand, with flights to Colombia at the forefront.

 Already boasting a robust nonstop network to the States, Colombia is listed as the number one trending destination for tourism in 2020, according to USTOA (United States Tour Operators Association).
 Budget-carrier Spirit is adding Barranquilla (BAQ) and Bucaramanga (BGA) to its map in April, giving the airline service to seven Colombian cities, the most of all U.S.-based providers.
 But for those who can't bring themselves to fly on the ULCC, you're still in luck.
 Colombia is routinely included in sales from other carriers like Interjet, Copa, and JetBlue, with fares under $300 roundtrip departing select airports in America.